BZemba87/bone-appetit/README.md

 1. As a returning visitor, I want to find the contact information for any general queries or queries about an existing booking I may have.
 2. As a returning visitor, I want to check the menu again and see if it has been updated.
 3. As a returning visitor, I want to visit the social media links to check any new posts.
-4. As a returning visitor, I want to check the cafe opening hours.
+4. As a returning visitor, I want to check the cafe opening hours and make a booking.

 Design